Roller boundaries for median spaces and algebras: Preliminaries.

 Note that $*\colon\mscr{H}\ra\mscr{H}$ is a measure-preserving involution.
 We will always denote the $\s$-algebras in Theorems~\ref{median->walls} and~\ref{median->halfspaces} by the same symbol as there is no chance of confusion.

-\begin{rmk} Embedding $Y\hookrightarrow\mc{M}(Y)$ as in Theorem~\ref{median->halfspaces}, every point $y\in Y$ is represented by the measurable ultrafilters $\s\cu\mscr{H}$ that have null symmetric difference with $\s_y$.
-Some of these ultrafilters can be ``bad'': the intersection of all halfspaces in $\s$ can be empty, instead of $\{y\}$.
+\begin{rmk} Embedding $Y\hookrightarrow\mc{M}(Y)$ as in Theorem~\ref{median->halfspaces}, each point $y\in Y$ is represented by all measurable ultrafilters $\s\cu\mscr{H}$ that have null symmetric difference with $\s_y$.
+Some of these ultrafilters can be ``bad'': the intersection of all halfspaces in $\s$ can be empty, rather than $\{y\}$.